zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/efcore/efcore-sqlite-provider.md

  - In your code, you specify which entities are included in the data model.
  - You can also customize certain Entity Framework behaviors.

-So let's add a new `BookStore` class which will inherit the `DbContext` class.
+So, let's add a new `BookStore` class which will inherit the `DbContext` class.

 ```csharp
 public class BookStore : DbContext